YobieBen/FraudLens/README.md

 FraudLens is an **open-source, work-in-progress** initiative aimed at making sophisticated fraud detection accessible to everyone.
 Our mission is to provide powerful, enterprise-grade fraud detection capabilities that were once only available to large corporations, now accessible to small companies, startups, and individual developers.

 **We warmly invite developers, researchers, and security professionals to collaborate with us** in building the future of fraud prevention.
 Together, we can create a safer digital ecosystem for all.
+We are far from perfect but with community help, we can make this the most robust anti-fraud platform in the world.

 ## 🤝 Contributing & Collaboration